Note: The links in this post are affiliate links.

 I’ve decided that I don’t really need a computer now so I won’t be replacing it.

-I now watch Netflix on my iPhone 7 Plus but I’d really like to watch it on my 32 inch Samsung UN32J4000 TV.
+I now watch Netflix on my iPhone but I’d really like to watch it on my 32 inch Samsung UN32J4000 TV.

-My boyfriend said I should be able to connect my phone to the TV through its HDMI port, but he isn’t sure how to do it because my phone has a lightning connector instead of HDMI.
+My boyfriend said I should be able to connect my phone to the TV through its HDMI port somehow, but he isn’t sure how to do it because my phone has a lightning connector instead of HDMI.

 First of all, you’ll need a Lightning Digital AV Adapter.

 One end of this adapter will plug into your iPhone’s Lightning connector.
 The other end has a female HDMI connector on it.

 Next, you’ll need an HDMI cable that’s long enough to reach from the adapter to your TV.

 If you plan to simply lay the phone down and not touch it while you’re watching a movie or TV show you can get by with a really short cable.